 A Staff-Student Liaison Committee, which normally meets at least once per semester, provides a forum where academic problems may be raised by representatives.
-Students are encouraged to consider the benefits of becoming a 'Student Rep', further information on which can be found on the Student Representation webpage and from the USSA at https://www.strathunion.com/voice/studentreps/.
+Students are encouraged to consider the benefits of becoming a 'Student Rep', further information on which can be found on the Student Representation webpage and from the USSA StrathReps site.